- Why Invest in Real Estate

 - Applying For Multiple Mortgages

-- How to Invest in Real Estate With Other Financing Options
+- How to Invest in Real Estate With Financing Options Other Than Multiple Mortgages

 - How Many Mortgages Can You Have?
 How To Determine What Is Right For You